rkdutta/OpenTelemetry/README.md

 # Step by Step Demo for OpenTelemtry

+In this demo we are going to setup a kubernetes cluster using kind and deploy 2 spring-boot apis.
+Then we will implement tracing using OpenTelemetry.
+The reliability platform setup is loosly coupled and distributed.
+In the end you should be able to see tracing information from the kubernetes core components and apis.

 ## 00 - Setting up a kubernetes cluster using kind on Docker
 Command:
 ```text